Nexmind/Swiftizy/README.md

 ## What's Swiftizy

-Swiftizy is a framework for help the development of application using CoreData, managed subclass and consume REST service with a lot of generics tools.
-It's only made for this kind of application:
+Swiftizy is a big help to develop Swift application using CoreData and consume REST service.
+CoreData: a lot of easy method for fetching, create, delete, predicate, and a PrimaryKey system.
+REST: Make GET and POST easily (DELETE & UPDATE are coming soon)
+JSON: Just one line to convert your JSON in NSManagedObject subclass.
+No need to define key for each attributes.

+Typical type of application using Swiftizy:

-- CoreData + managed subclass
+1. You use CoreData and NSManagedObject subclass

-- Consume Rest service
+2. You consume a REST service sending JSON

 And others little helps :)